mtchrrs/Employee-Tracker/README.md

   To install or use this application, please follow the following process carefully.

-  Firstly, run npm i, then mysql -u <user> -p <password>, then source db/schema.sql and source db/seeds.sql followed by npm start
+  Firstly, run npm i, then mysql -u username -p password, then source db/schema.sql and source db/seeds.sql followed by npm start

   ## Usage